-- Pick any time whether big or small, red, green or black ripe or already dried.
-Perfect for a lazy, impatient gardener like myself!
+- Pick chillies whether big or small, red, green or black ripe or already dried.
+You can use them at any stage, which is perfect for a lazy gardener like myself!

 - It is better to cut and not pull or twist them off as you would lemons.

-- Finely chop, place in glass jar, cover with olive oil and then add a tablespoon tamari.
+- Finely chop, place in glass jar, cover with olive oil and then add a tablespoon of tamari soy sauce.
 Store in a dark cupboard.
 Use every day with every meal.

-- Store your whole chilies standing up like soldiers in a glass jar covered with olive oil.
+- Store your whole chillies standing up like soldiers in a glass jar covered with olive oil.
 Wash and dry before bottling.

 - String them together and hang them up to dry.
 Will last all year.

 - They like a well drained warm sunny spot.